 \subsection{Comparison to previous forecasts for the photometric probe}

-In this section, we will perform a forecast for the neutrino parameters.
-A similar forecast was already performed in \kpnu and thus we will regularly compare the choices taken here with the ones from that publication.

-With a validated implementation, we can now present the forecast on the additional neutrino parameters.
-The forecast is based on the one presented in Sect.~\ref{sec:weyl_test} and \cite{ISTL-P3}.
-It is the third of the four companion papers of this work and to stick to the nomenclature of these other papers we will refer to it as Paper 3 hereafter.
+In this section, we describe how we performed a forecast for the neutrino parameters.
+A similar forecast was already done in \kpnu and, thus, we regularly compare the choices taken here with those reported in that publication.
+Following a validated implementation, we can present the forecast on the additional neutrino parameters.
+This forecast is based on the one presented in Sect.~\ref{sec:weyl_test} and \cite{EP-CLOE3}.
+It is the third of the four companion papers of this work and to stick to the nomenclature of these other papers, we refer to it as Paper 3 hereafter.

 One important difference is the choice of the scale cut for the WL probe.
 In Paper 3, the scale cut was performed in multipole space with a hard cut at $\ell^\mathrm{WL}_\mathrm{max}=3000$.
-Because the WL probe measures deep into the nonlinear regime, we will do a more conservative cut at $\ell^\mathrm{WL}_\mathrm{max}=1500$.
+Because the WL probe measures deep into the non-linear regime, we set a more conservative cut at $\ell^\mathrm{WL}_\mathrm{max}=1500$.
 For the smallest scales ($k\gtrsim1\,h\,\mathrm{Mpc}^{-1}$), the \texttt{HMCode2020} recipe starts deviating from simulations with massive neutrinos at the $2\%$ level.
 With our choice for the scale cut, we also match the scale cuts in \cite{Blanchard-EP7} and \kpnu.

 Furthermore, while the \kpnu followed the prescriptions for the observables described in \cite{Blanchard-EP7}, Paper 3 introduced additional systematic effects.
 These comprise magnification biases for the photometric probes, shifts in the lens and source galaxy distribution, and a binned multiplicative bias to the shear signal.
 For an overview of these parameters, see \cref{tab:w0waCDM}.
-We will forego opening up these additional systematic effects.
-It was shown that these are prior dominated and thus do not strongly degrade the measured sensitivities.
-With this choice, we match the methodology of \kpnu: among the nuisance parameters, we will vary only the IA parameters and the galaxy biases.
+We forego opening up this study to these additional systematic effects.
+It was shown that these are prior-dominated and thus do not strongly degrade the measured sensitivities.
+With this choice, we match the methodology of \kpnu: among the nuisance parameters, we only varied the IA parameters and the galaxy biases.
 Additionally, all other cosmological parameters listed in \cref{tab:w0waCDM} are varied.

 It was shown in \kpnu that the constraints on the cosmological neutrino mass from \Euclid's \threetimestwo probe strongly degrade when additionally opening up the additional number of ultra-relativistic relics \dnnu.
 Since we want to compare our results to the forecast presented in \kpnu, we additionally open up this parameter.